-- Q50.
-PPM also appoints commission-based agents to carry out its copyright licensing activities.
-Would such commission paid out be subject to GST and do such agents have to issue a GST invoice to PPM? - A50.
+- Q48.
+Public Performance Malaysia (PPM) also appoints commission-based agents to carry out its copyright licensing activities.
+Would such commission paid out be subject to GST and do such agents have to issue a tax invoice to PPM? - A49.
 Commission paid to agents is subject to GST if the agent is a GST registered person.
-The agent should issue a tax invoice to PPM and account for GST on the commission received. - Q51.
+The agent should issue a tax invoice to PPM and account for GST on the commission received. - Q49.
 PPM contributes monthly to RIM on behalf of RIM members for funding of administrative and anti-piracy operation expenses.
-Would this contribution be considered as supply between members of a group and disregarded for GST purposes? - A51.
-Contribution in money for funding of administrative and anti-piracy expenses is not a supply and is not subject to GST. - Q52.
-Would copyright damages received by RIM members, RIM, PPM and / or RIM COP from copyright infringers pursuant to enforcement action attract GST? - A52.
+Would this contribution be considered as supply between members of a group and disregarded for GST purposes? - A50.
+Contribution in money for funding of administrative and anti-piracy expenses is not a supply and is not subject to GST. - Q50.
+Would copyright damages received by RIM members, RIM, PPM and / or RIM COP from copyright infringers pursuant to enforcement action attract GST? - A51.
 Consideration from copyright damages received are not subject to GST as it is a compensation.